 Is this Red Curry Peanut Noodle recipe suitable for leftovers?

-Red Curry Peanut Noodle leftovers can be refrigerated for up to 3 days.
+Red Curry Peanut Noodles is best eaten immediately, but leftovers can be refrigerated for up to 3 days.
 Once reheated, the noodles will become drier and less creamy as they absorb the sauce (but I personally love them like that too!).

 Print